ruscoe/hello-quixote/readme.txt

 == Description ==

-Add a literary classic to your WordPress admin section!

-This plugin displays quotes from Miguel de Cervantes' Don Quixote to the admin footer.
+Fight all your WordPress admin tasks on the back of the trusty Rocinante by installing a plugin that displays quotes from Miguel de Cervantes' Don Quixote in the admin footer!

 == Installation ==